 Start your application now and choose your investments.

 Once you've decided to invest for college, the next step is to understand your choices.
-Review the account types below to see how they compare.
+Review three popular plan types below.

-529 plans are state-sponsored programs that allow you to contribute towards higher education goals for you, your children, grandchildren or other loved ones.
+529 plans are state-sponsored programs that allow you to contribute toward higher education goals for you, your children, grandchildren or other loved ones.

 Coverdell accounts (also known as Coverdell ESAs or CESAs) are federally sponsored custodial accounts that allow an adult to open an account for students under the age of 18.